kristerw/kristerw.github.io/_posts/2021-10-26-fast-math-ub.md

 [^1]: This does not detect `-0.0`.
 But `-0.0` is very unlikely to cause any problems.

-*Updated: Corrected compiler flags in godbolt example.*
+*Updated: Corrected compiler flags in godbolt example.
+Clarified the text explaining the example.*